Published: October 20, 2024 · Last reviewed: May 1, 2026

 Overview of FDA Medical Device Classification System

-The FDA’s classification system is defined under Title 21 of the Code of Federal Regulations (CFR).
+The FDA's classification system is defined under Title 21 of the Code of Federal Regulations (CFR).
 Devices are categorized into Class I, II, or III based on their risk to patients and users.
 The riskier a device is, the more stringent the regulatory controls.
-The purpose of this system is to balance patient safety with the development and availability of innovative medical devices.
+The system balances patient safety with the development and availability of innovative medical devices.

 - Class I Devices: Low Risk